syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/Appearance-Settings.md

 title: Appearance Settings
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## Appearance Settings
+# Appearance Settings

 The following table describes the properties that enhance the appearance of the GroupView control.